-You Can Bank On ItYou Can Bank On It Bank fishing to be a great way to catch fish.
+You Can Bank On ItYou Can Bank On It Bank fishing is a great way to catch fish.
 Find out how to do it and see how bank fishing can make you a better angler.

 By Mike Folkestad